top of page

 Our set-up includes a fully roofed run which keeps the sun off of our chickens for a majority of the day.
 We also have rain barrels to catch water from the roof that offer some additional protection from the morning rays.

-Avoid Overcrowding & Vent the Coop
+Avoid Chicken Overcrowding & Vent the Coop

 Hens will spend a good amount of time in the coop while they lay eggs each day.
 We ensure our ladies stay cool by adding frozen water bottles to our nesting boxes.